Alex Bregman Player Props: Astros vs. Reds

 Reds Pitching Rankings

-- The pitching staff for the Reds has a collective 8.8 K/9, which ranks 12th in the league.
+- The pitching staff for the Reds has a collective 8.7 K/9, which ranks 15th in MLB.

-- The Reds have a 4.91 team ERA that ranks 27th among all MLB pitching staffs.
+- The Reds have the 27th-ranked team ERA among all MLB pitching staffs (4.88).

+- Reds pitchers combine to allow 89 total home runs at a clip of 1.3 per game (to rank 22nd in the league).

 © 2023 Data Skrive.
 All rights reserved.